arunbaby0/arunbaby.com/_ai_agents/0005-memory-architectures.md

 Memory is the bedrock of identity.
 *   **Short-term memory** allows for coherent conversation.
-*   **Long-term memory** allowing for personalization.
+*   **Long-term memory** allows for personalization.
 *   **Reflection** allows for learning.

 Without robust memory architectures, AI agents will forever be "Goldfish"—brilliant in the moment, but incapable of growth.

-In the next section of the curriculum, we move from **Components** (Prompts, Models, Tools, Memory) to **Architectures** (Frameworks, Patterns, and Orchestration).
+In the next section, we move from components to architectures, looking at the major frameworks like LangChain and AutoGen.